zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 runnables with the hashbang `#!…`) to get the directory in which the script file resides.

+The assignment uses quoting to make it resilient to combination of `GLOB_SUBST` and `GLOB_ASSIGN` options.
+It's a standard snippet of code, so it has to be always working.
+When you'll set e.g.: the `zsh` emulation in a function, you in general don't have to quote assignments.

 ##### Adoption Status

 1. Plugin managers: Zplugin, Zgen (after and if the